AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50116-admin-user-cannot-create-a-url-rewrite.md

 ---
-title: "ACSD-50116: An admin user cannot create a URL rewrite for the subcategories of level three or lower"
+title: "ACSD-50116: An admin user cannot create a URL rewrite for the sub-categories of level three or lower"
 description: Apply the ACSD-50116 patch to fix the Adobe Commerce issue where an admin user cannot create a URL rewrite for the saubcategories of level three or lower.
 ---
 # ACSD-50116: An admin user cannot create a URL rewrite for the subcategories of level three or lower